 The bottom line is that these heaters provide a mechanism for exhaust gases to leave the fire chamber.
 Vent-free heaters don’t have this mechanism.

-Advantages of Vented Gas Heaters
+Advantages of Vented Propane Gas Heater

 - Safety: This is by far the biggest advantage of vented gas heaters.
 No gas combustion process is 100% efficient.
 The process always results in at least a few exhaust gases, some of which are poisonous.
 In the case of propane heaters, one of the poisonous exhaust gases is carbon monoxide.
 A venting system provides an exit mechanism for these toxic gases.